The board of the foundation.

 We mainly deal with small projects such as:

-Education and Training Burbage Nurserey School in Dippa Kunda under the direction of school principal Mr. Buba Ceesay, this project is in final stage caused by financial behaviour.
+Education and Training Burbage Nurserey School in Dippa Kunda under the direction of school principal Mr. Buba Ceesay, this project is closed caused by financial behaviour Mr. Buba Ceesay.

 Education and Training Amazing Grace Primary School in Dippa Kunda led by Mr. Moses Sanneh.